 Resources > Good Practice Examples

-Displaying Good Practice Examples with the topic: Waste
+Displaying Good Practice Examples with the topic: Resource Efficiency

 The aim of this project was to reduce single-use plastic consumption on campus through a number of different means including encouraging behaviour-change such as encouraging use of reusable cups for hot drinks, encouraging tap water consumption, and not using balloons at graduations.
 More >

-The aim of this project, with ASAN Wood Saints, was to improve the company’s manufacturing process with the identification of suitable laser cutting equipment to expand production… More >
+The aim of this project, run by our members EnTRESS with ASAN Wood Saints, was to improve the company’s manufacturing process with the identification of suitable laser cutting equipment to expand production.
+More >

 The University of Birmingham and i-Clean worked together to address issues to improve the sustainability of the campus and minimise the impact that the University has on their local community.
 More >